AlexGustafsson/cupdate/README.md

 Vulndb is a tiny sqlite file that contains information useful to statically look up known vulnerabilities in container images based on their source repositories.
-For now it uses recent GitHub's advisory database.
+For now it uses GitHub's advisory database.

 For more information see [tools/vulndb/README.md](tools/vulndb/README.md).